n8acl/aslnotify/README.md

 If you are going to use Discord, you will need to setup a channel and then setup a webhook for that channel and then copy that webhook URL into the config file in the correct place.

 If you are going to use Pushover, you will need to get an API token and have your User Key available from your account.

+If you are going to use Matrix, you will need a Matrix user on any server.

 ---